EvanZhouDev/apple-intelligence-chatbot/README.md

 Furthermore, also ensure you have the Notes app **open** before running the command, or it may not work properly.
 Furthermore, do not interact with your computer while the automation is running.

 I am not responsible for anything that may go wrong due to the AppleScript automation.

+Make sure you have a notes folder called 'Apple Intelligence' before using it.
+Note: Case must match, it is case-sensitive.